 1: Review and Organize Your Archives

-I posted a question on my Facebook Page what photographers were doing while things are shut down.
+I posted a question on my Facebook Page about what photographers were doing while things were shut down.
 Alan Hess responded with a great idea to review and work on your archives.

 Remember all those times when you said you need to get around to organizing your photos or processing some older images?
 Being stuck at home is a good time to work on those archives.

 2: Order Prints for Home

 There are a lot of photographers who never get around to printing and displaying their own work.
 I’m sad to say that I used to be one of them, where Lee always had family photos and portraits on her walls.

-We started hanging up some of our work an I have to say, I like it!
+We started hanging up some of our work, and I have to say, I like it!
 I had a few photos in my home office, but now we’re printing things and hanging our photos around the house.

-If you’re going to take some time to go through your archives, maybe you want to spend some time on deciding which photos would make great prints to hang at home.
+If you’re going to take some time to go through your archives, maybe you want to spend some time deciding which photos would make great prints to hang at home.

 3: Learn Something with Online Training

-Being stuck at home is a great time to learn more about your photography and post processing.
-My go-to resource for photography training is KelbyOne (link below).
+Being stuck at home is a great time to learn more about your photography and post-processing.
+My go-to resource for photography training is KelbyOne.

 4: Attend a Free Webinar